mdsohrab/Hotel-Room-Booking-System/README.md

 <h1> Hotel Rooms Booking System for hotel "YOUR HOME" </h1>

 <h3>Introduction</h3>
-<p> APIs simple hotel booking system which equips the manager with the following functionalities</p>
+<p> APIs for hotel booking system which equips the manager with the following functionalities</p>
 <ul>
   <li>Check for availability of rooms between certain dates</li>
   <li>Book a room for a certain customer for a certain time period if it is available</li>
 </ul>
 <p>Constraints</p>
-There is only one type of room and the booking is being made for a single person only.
+There is only one type of room (i.e. every room is identical) and the capacity of the room is one person only.

 <h3>Tech Stack</h3>
 <ul>